 Although irrigation significantly increases seed yield of field peas in the Lower Waitaki Valley, short periods of waterlogging through over-irrigation or rain soon after irrigation lead to considerable reductions in yield.
 As peas appear sensitive to small amounts of water above FC the duration of waterlogging is of more practical importance than intensity.
 Irrigating at 50% AWC with 10-15 mm less water than required to fully restore PAW is recommended as an insurance against rain falling soon after irrigation.
-In most years this would require only one or two additional irrigations and in the Lower Waitaki Valley Irrigation Scheme the additional cost far outweighs the penalty of short periods of waterlogging.
+In most years this would require only one or two additional irrigations and in the Lower Waitaki Valley Irrigation Scheme the benefits far outweigh the penalty of short periods of waterlogging, despite the additional cost.